Skoči na vsebino

 Castle Chapel

-The most interesting of all preserved buildings is the Gothic chapel in the upper courtyard, dedicated to Bishop St Albuin and St Ingenuin.
+The most interesting of all preserved buildings is the Gothic chapel in the upper courtyard, dedicated to Bishops St Albuin and St Ingenuin.
 It was built in the 16th century; a baroque image was added to it at the end of the 17th century and was decorated with illusionist frescoes.
 The donors of the Bled estate, German king Henry II and his wife Cunigunde were featured at the altar.
 Their images can be found in the Church of the Mother of God on the Lake on Bled Island.

 Experience